Police shoot man dead after London stabbing incident described as terrorism

 LONDON (Reuters) - Police shot dead a man in south London on Sunday after two people were stabbed in what police described as a terrorism-related incident.

+Some witnesses said the man had been armed with a machete.
+One described him as wearing silver canisters on his chest.

-Armed officers shot the man in Streatham, a busy residential district south of the River Thames.
+Police said the man they had shot had been pronounced dead.
+They said two people had been wounded in the attack in Streatham, a busy residential district south of the River Thames.

 “The circumstances are being assessed; the incident has been declared as terrorist-related,” the police said on Twitter.